Type choices :

 Pets of Guests and Visitors are prohibited.

 6.2.
-Interview
+Maintenance

 The Customer is responsible for the health, cleanliness and behavior of his animals.